StarryBlue7/kitschy-app/README.md

 # Kitschy App
-### Your kitchen helper!
+### *Your kitchen helper!*

 Kitschy is a one-stop recipe finder and grocery list generator for all your cooking needs.
-It allows for recipe searching
+It allows for recipe searching via [Edamam](https://developer.edamam.com/) API's recipe database.
+Once the desired recipes are added to "My Meals", a grocery list can be generated that will combine any common ingredients between the recipes into a single quantity.

+## Cloud Data

+Kitschy utilizes [Firebase](https://firebase.google.com/) cloud databasing to enable users to cloud save grocery lists for access by others in their households, whether accessing from desktop or mobile.

 ## Getting Started